lord-Ace/grandpa/README.md

-# In Loving Memory of Joseph Azu
+# Grandpa Memorial Website

-A simple, responsive memorial website to honor the life and legacy of Mr. Joseph Ikemefune Azu (Joe Joe).
+A simple, elegant, and responsive memorial website to honor the life and legacy of Mr. Joseph Ikemefune Azu (Joe Joe).

 ## Features

-- **Hero Section:** A dignified introduction with a portrait and key highlights.
+- **Hero Section:** Dignified introduction with a portrait and key highlights.
-- **About Section:** Brief biography with a link to a detailed life story.
-- **Timeline:** Chronological milestones of Joseph Azu’s life and career.
+- **About Section:** Brief biography and timeline of Joseph Azu’s life and career.
-- **Gallery:** Photo gallery with a link to view more images and tributes.
+- **Gallery:** Photo gallery and tribute page for sharing memories.
 - **Burial Arrangements:** Clear schedule for all memorial events.
 - **Audio Tribute:** Play a background song in remembrance.
 - **Responsive Design:** Works well on desktop and mobile devices.
+- **Optimized Performance:** Combined and minified CSS, deferred JS, lazy-loaded images, and optimized font loading for fast page loads.

 ## Project Structure

 ```
 grandpa/
-│
 ├── index.html                # Main memorial page
-├── scripts.js                # Audio play/pause functionality
+├── scripts.js                # Audio and gallery functionality
 ├── media/                    # Images and audio files
-│   ├── Bg.jpg
+│   ├── Bg.webp
 │   ├── bg.m4a
+│   ├── grandpa.webp
-│   └── grandpa.jpg
+│   └── ...
 ├── pages/
 │   ├── biography.html        # Full biography
 │   └── gall&tri.html         # Gallery and tribute page
-└── styles/
+├── styles/
-    ├── framework.css         # CSS variables and base styles
-    └── layout.css            # Layout and component styles
+│   └── main.min.css          # Combined and minified CSS
+└── README.md                 # Project documentation
 ```

 ## How to Use